Reliable Time Prediction in the Markov Stochastic Block Model: Introduction

-Networks are nice structures to achieve prediction tasks.
-One of them is link prediction which consists in finding missing links or in inferring the interactions between nodes in the future.
-Such questions have gained a lot of interest in the recent years leading to both practical \cite{armengol2015evaluating} and theoretical \cite{baldin2018optimal} works.
-Link prediction in community-based random graph models have already been studied such as in \cite{Biswas2016CommunitybasedLP}, but they do not consider temporal evolution in their model.
-Taking into account temporal aspects for link prediction as in \cite{dunlavy2011temporal}, \cite{BU201941} is a very active research direction of great interest for applications.
-Another line of work is interested in reaching a better understanding of the reliability of the link prediction methods typically when we work with noisy observations \cite{Guimer__2009}, \cite{feng2012link}.
-In our work, we follow both directions proposing reliable methods to solve link prediction tasks for networks with an underlying temporal dynamic.
+The above mentioned works are mainly considering temporal networks where membership of nodes or edges can evolve with time, but only few papers are interested in growth model for SBMs (meaning that the size of the graph increases over time) and we aim at filling this gap.

-\paragraph{Motivations.} While previous works mainly consider a fixed number of nodes with an evolving graph where communities or connection probabilities can evolve, the MSBM is a growth model where a new node enters the graph at each time step and its community is drawn from a distribution depending only on the community of its predecessor.
-Our model could find interesting applications as in the study of bird migrations (see Section~\ref{msbm:sec:appli}) where animals have regular seasonal movement between breeding and wintering grounds.
-Another possible application of our model is for recommendation systems.
-Suppose that we have access to the online purchases of some customers.
-We know for each of them the date and the product ID of each of their purchases.
-In Section~\ref{sec:recommendation}, we explain how our model can be used to address the following tasks. $i)$ cluster the product IDs by category $ii)$ learn the purchasing behavior of each customer $iii)$ use this information to suggest relevant new products to each customer.
+\textbf{Model and Motivations.} While previous works mainly consider a fixed number of nodes with an evolving graph where communities or connection probabilities can evolve, the Markov Stochastic Block Model (MSBM) is a growth model where a new node enters the graph at each time step and its community is drawn from a distribution depending only on the community of its predecessor.
+Our model could find interesting applications as in the study of bird migrations (see Section~\ref{sec:appli}) where animals have regular seasonal movement between breeding and wintering grounds.
+Another possible application of our model is for recommendation systems or the analysis of tumor growth that we describe in Sections~\ref{sec:recommendation} and~\ref{sec:tumor} of the Appendix.
+We provide a reliable link prediction method in the MSBM and we also propose an algorithm to solve {\it collaborative filtering problems}.